lukekarrys/instagram-download/README.md

 ## `media` and `json` directories

 Once everything is downloaded you'll see the following directories: `$DIR/$USER_ID/json` and `$DIR/$USER_ID/media`.
 The `json` directory will consist of an `INSTAGRAM_POST_ID.json` file for each Instagram post.
 The `media` directory will consist of all the media (images and videos) with a directory structure that mirrors that pathnames from where they are hosted by Instagram.
-This is done so that if you look inside an `INSTAGRAM_POST_ID.json` file, you can easily find the images files by replacing the url protocol with the `$DIR/$USER_ID/media` path prefix.
+This is done so that if you look inside an `INSTAGRAM_POST_ID.json` file, you can easily find the images files by prefixing the url host + path with the path to the media directory for that user: `$DIR/$USER_ID/media`.
 Here's an example:

 **_cache/1640745920/json/1002451038433600709_1640745920.json**
 ```json